AIHubCentral/docs/assets/Extra/Glossary.md

 - No phone number verification required.
 ||| ❌ **CONS**
 - Strict GPU quotas and maximum inference time limits.
-- It requires an HUggingFace Account.
+- It requires a HuggingFace Account.
 - Hardware depends on the Space creator, which is shared and may cause queues.
 - Not made for training or realtime things, just simple inference.
+- **RVC-related Spaces Paused:** HuggingFace Staff has recently been pausing RVC-related spaces (like Applio and Ilaria RVC) without providing a reason.
 |||
 ===